-- 1 teaspoon orange extract, (you can start with 1/2 tsp. and taste test the dough)
+- 1 teaspoon orange extract, starting with ½ teaspoon and taste testing the dough

-- 1 drop red food coloring (add more depending on dark you want the orange to be)
+- 1 drop red food coloring, or more depending on how dark you want the orange to be

-- 2 drops yellow food coloring (add more depending on dark you want the orange to be)
+- 2 drops yellow food coloring, or more depending on how dark you want the orange to be

 - 2 teaspoons baking powder

-Place on a parchment-lined baking sheet.
+- Place the balls of dough onto the lined baking sheet.
 Using your hands or the bottom of a drinking glass flatten balls into rounds.
 Place approximately 6 dough balls on each sheet.

 - Bake until they no longer appear wet on top, 8-11 minutes.
 After about 5 minutes cooling on the pan (they will be soft), place on cooling racks to cool completely.